storj/storj/docs/design/storagenode-graceful-exit.md

 ## Non Goals

-- Sending the storage nodes escrows
+- Sending the storage nodes escrows.
-	- The sending of tokens will happen through our normal token payment process
+	- The sending of tokens will happen through our normal token payment process.

 ## Scenarios (MVP)

-- A storage node gracefully exits the entire network (all satellites)
+- A storage node gracefully exits a satellite or all satellites.
-- A storage node fails to complete the graceful exit process
+- A storage node fails to complete the graceful exit process.

 ## Scenarios (Non MVP)

-- A storage node runs out of bandwidth during the graceful exit process
+- A storage node runs out of bandwidth during the graceful exit process.
-- A storage node wants to “partially” exit a satellite
+- A storage node wants to “partially” exit a satellite.
-- A storage node wants to gracefully exit one satellite
+- A storage node wants to gracefully exit one satellite.
-- A storage node wants to rejoin a satellite it previously exited
+- A storage node wants to rejoin a satellite it previously exited.

 ## Business Requirements/ Job Stories (MVP)